The Short Answer

 - 1. Panel assessment:

 Check that your electrical panel has room for a new 40–60A double-pole breaker.
-If it's full or the main breaker is already near capacity, you'll need a panel upgrade — this is not a DIY job.
+If it's full or the main breaker is already near capacity, you'll need a panel upgrade.
+This is not a DIY job.

 - 2. Run new circuit: